jandejager10/CodInstProj3/README.md

 ### Main Technologies
 HTML, CSS, JavaScript, Python+Flask, PostgreSQL OR MongoDB

-## Additional libraries and external APIs
+### Mandatory Requirements
+    A project violating any of these requirements will FAIL

+    - Data handling: Build a Relational OR Non-Relational Database backed Flask project for a web application that allows users to store and manipulate data records about a particular domain.
+    - Database structure: Put some effort into designing a database structure well-suited for your domain.
+Make sure to put some thought into the relationships between records of different entities.
+    - User functionality: Create functionality for users to create, locate, display, edit and delete records (CRUD functionality).
+    - Use of technologies: Use HTML and custom CSS for the website's front-end.
+    - Structure: Incorporate a main navigation menu and structured layout (you might want to use Materialize or Bootstrap to accomplish this).
+    - Documentation: Write a README.md file for your project that explains what the project does and the value that it provides to its users.
+    - Version control: Use Git & GitHub for version control.
+    - Attribution: Maintain clear separation between code written by you and code from external sources (e.g. libraries or tutorials).
+Attribute any code from external sources to its source via comments above the code and (for larger dependencies) in the README.
+    - Deployment: Deploy the final version of your code to a hosting platform such as Heroku.
+    - Make sure to not include any passwords or secret keys in the project repository.

 # Welcome
 Welcome to my "Level 5 Diploma in Web Application Development" Code Institute Backend Development Milestone Project Project 3.

-## Overview
-The Kawaii Memory Game is a fun and engaging way to test your memory skills.
-This interactive web application challenges players to match pairs of adorable, themed cards.
-Designed with vibrant colors and a simple user interface, the game is suitable for all ages.
-It's built with HTML, CSS, and JavaScript, ensuring a responsive and accessible gaming experience on both desktop and mobile devices.

 ## Book Review and Recommendation Website
 This project is a book review and recommendation website built with Flask and a relational/non-relational database.
 Users can create, edit, and delete book entries, write and upvote reviews, and discover new books to read.

 ## Project Goals
-Develop a CRUD (Create, Read, Update, Delete) application for book data.
+- Develop a CRUD (Create, Read, Update, Delete) application for book data.
-Implement user interaction for adding, editing, and reviewing books.
+- Implement user interaction for adding, editing, and reviewing books.
-Design a user-friendly interface with search and filtering capabilities.
+- Design a user-friendly interface with search and filtering capabilities.
-Utilize a database to store and manage book information and reviews.
+- Utilize a database to store and manage book information and reviews.
-Deploy the application to a hosting platform like Heroku.
+- Deploy the application to a hosting platform like Heroku.

 ## Project Features: